Laura Szkolar-Sienkiewicz, PhD

 Follow your interest, even if it wildly is different than the path you are on.

 Laura Szkolar-Sienkiewicz, PhD is a Sr Regulatory Affairs and Compliance Manager, based in Seattle, WA.
-Currently working in Regulatory Intelligence at Amazon, she is responsible for identifying and driving global regulatory processes, enforcing policy, and executing compliance strategies at scale.
-Dr. Szkolar-Sienkiewicz graduated from the University of Manchester, UK in 2011 with M.Eng (hons) in Biomaterials Science and Tissue Engineering, and earned her PhD in Biomedical Materials Science in 2015 from a joint venture between Solvay and The University of Manchester, Institute of Biotechnology.
-Along with her career, Dr. Szkolar-Sienkiewicz has invested a great deal of time championing underrepresented groups in STEM subjects.
-An advocate for diversity, inclusion and equity, she dedicates her free time to making STEM careers accessible to all.
+Currently working in Regulatory Intelligence at Amazon, they are responsible for identifying and driving global regulatory processes, enforcing policy, and executing compliance strategies at scale.
+Dr. Szkolar-Sienkiewicz graduated from the University of Manchester, UK in 2011 with M.Eng (hons) in Biomaterials Science and Tissue Engineering, and earned a PhD in Biomedical Materials Science in 2015 from a joint venture between Solvay and The University of Manchester, Institute of Biotechnology.
+Dr. Szkolar-Sienkiewicz has invested a great deal of time championing underrepresented groups in STEM subjects.
+An advocate for diversity, inclusion and equity, they dedicate their free time to making STEM careers accessible to all.
 Dr. Szkolar-Sienkiewicz has been an AWIS Professional Member since 2017.
+In addition, they have been on the board of Seattle AWIS since 2018, write for AWIS Magazine, and chair the board of Women In Bio, Seattle.